djepar/CoursGenInfo/OS/CyberSecurity/ITSecurityGoogle/ITSecNote.md

 ## RADIUS
 Remote Authentication Dial-In User Service(RADIUS) : "A protocol that provides AAA services for users on a network"

+"The Network Access Server doesn't handle authentication decisions directly.
+Instead, it related authentication messages between the client and the RADIUS server"

+"Client don't actually interact directly with the RADIUS server; the authentication is relayed via the Network Access Server."

 ## Kerberos
 Kerberos : "A netwrok authentication protocol that uses 'tickets' to allow entities to prove their identity over potentially insecure channels to provide mutual authentication"